A. William McKee

 Through the years, William had the vision and foresight to develop many of Cashiers’ finest neighborhoods that would draw people from all over the southern United States and beyond.
 However, he was ever mindful of conserving what is so special about the Cashiers area and his developments reflect that; all respect the natural beauty of the land.
-William’s projects include, but are not limited to, Sheep Laurel at High Hampton, Chestnut Square, Cedar Creek Racquet Club, Headwaters Golf Club, Snowbird, Sassafras Ridge, Little Sheepcliff, and Arrowhead.
+William’s projects include, but are not limited to, Sheep Laurel at High Hampton, Chestnut Square, Cedar Creek Racquet Club, Headwaters Golf Club, Snowbird, Sassafras Ridge, Little Sheepcliff, Arrowhead, and Straus Park.

 In partnership with his sister, Ann McKee Austin, William developed Wade Hampton Golf Club in Cashiers, North Carolina.
 The McKees enlisted Tom Fazio to design the course and in 1987 Golf Digest selected it as the “Best New Private Golf Course” in the country.
 Since then Golf Week has consistently ranked it among the Top 20 best American golf courses and the number one golf course in North Carolina.